arsenvlad/azure-nat-vms-simple-test/README.md

 ## Test Failover

-Restart one of the NAT VMs and confirm that client ping continues with small interruption of about ~10 seconds for health probe to detect VM is down (2 failed tests 5 seconds apart)
+Restart one of the NAT VMs and confirm that client ping continues with small interruption of about ~10 seconds for health probe to detect that VM is down (2 failed tests 5 seconds apart)

-The gap in pings from client VM during one of the NAT VM reboots looks like this
+The gap in pings from client VM during NAT VM reboot looks like this:

 ![Ping Gap](images/ping-gap.png)